You might have seen that dark brown fibrous material called "Peat Moss" in your father's garden or any nursery and garden stores.

-But many people, even those who use it much often don't know thoroughly what it is, how it originates, how to properly use this material in the garden, and understand what the peat moss means to the environment.
+Lots of growers, even those who use it much often, don't know thoroughly what Peat Moss is, how it originates, how to properly use this material in the garden, and understand what this medium means to the earth.

 That's the purpose of the post.
 I'll get into all of these.

 Peat moss is the dark brown fibrous product of sphagnum moss and other organic materials that decompose in peat bogs over thousands of years.

 It doesn't really decompose because peat moss is so anaerobic and this process takes very slowly.